codeandclay/super8blog/_posts/2016-02-02-room-to-dream.markdown

 "He took a small camera and just shot a remarkable short film on his own in complete artistic freedom.
 This story gave me the courage to try shooting my first film."

-In 2013 Patrick made his first Super 8 film, a short called [*I Went to the Woods Because…*](https://vimeo.com/78308818), based on quostations by HD Thoreau.
+In 2013 Patrick made his first Super 8 film, a short called [*I Went to the Woods Because…*](https://vimeo.com/78308818), based on quotations by HD Thoreau.

 "I took my father’s old Quarz Double Super 8 camera from the attic, put in some fresh Czech Fomapan film stock, and literally 'went to the woods'.
 With the script under my arm, I tried to capture moving images that added something to the beautiful text.
 I wanted to shoot the film as maybe Thoreau would have shot it if he'd had a movie camera: all mechanic; spring-winded.
 Like Thoreau who wanted to escape the industrialized mass society of the young USA, I wanted a new kind of artistic expression after years of shooting in digital.
 It was kind of a liberation to me."